 - Obtained summary judgment in a retaliation case involving a whistleblower on behalf of a Florida public charter school.
 Successfully argued that plaintiffs were public employees and, as such, should have filed their claims for retaliation under Florida's Public Whistleblower Act not Florida's Private Whistleblower Act.
 Plaintiffs were unable to refile under the appropriate statute because more than 180 days had passed, which is the statute of limitations for Florida's Public Whistleblower Act.

-Mr. Gordon's legal analysis of a sexual harassment case and its implications for employers was the subject of a Corporate Counsel article for its In-House Straight series, titled "Policies and Procedures Lower Sex Harassment Liability."
+Andrew's legal analysis of a sexual harassment case and its implications for employers was the subject of a Corporate Counsel article for its In-House Straight series, titled "Policies and Procedures Lower Sex Harassment Liability."
 Other publications include:

 - "Beginning next year, Florida's minimum wage is going up," Employment Law Observer, October 26, 2016